The Real Cost of Cheap LASIK in NYC

 Searching for affordable LASIK in NYC?
 You’re definitely not alone.

 New Yorkers love a good deal.
-And in a city where a bagel with schmear can cost 10 bucks, it makes sense to compare prices before you commit to something as big as laser eye surgery.
+When a bagel with schmear can cost 10 bucks, it makes sense to window shop before committing to something as big as laser eye surgery.

-But here’s the thing: vision correction isn’t like shopping for sneakers.
+But here’s the thing: vision correction isn’t like shopping for clothes or jewelry.
 At all.
 The cheapest option isn’t always just “as good for less.”

-Sometimes, it’s cheap for a reason… and it can cost you way more in the long run.
+Sometimes, it’s cheap for a reason… and it can cost you in the long run.

-If you’ve seen LASIK advertised for $299 per eye, that’s not a typo.
-It’s a bait-and-switch model that’s become all too common.
-These ads draw you in with a low sticker price, but then tack on hidden fees for things like pre-op scans, advanced technology, or enhancements – many of which should be standard in a safe surgery.
+LASIK Mills draw you in with incredulous sticker prices, but then tack on hidden fees for services like pre-op scans, advanced technology, other enhancements, and post-op care – things that should come standard in a safe procedure.

 Worse, the cheapest LASIK centers often: